-What To Pack For A Ski Trip
+What To Bring On A Ski Trip

 First of all, I won’t go into every detail of what to pack because I expect you will already think of underwear and toothpaste and those types of general things.
 This packing list for ski trips is focused on what ski clothing you will need plus a few ski accessories.
 Ski clothing is all about layering starting with your base layers for skiing, moving to your mid layer ski clothing, and then to your outer layer ski clothing.
 You may be able to shed your mid layer of ski clothing if it will be fairly warm where you are skiing or if you get hot easily but it is best to have one with you to be prepared.

 When you consider what to pack for a ski trip, you will also need to remember ski accessories in addition to your ski clothing.
 It may seem like a lot of layers and ski accessories but good quality ski clothing is fairly lightweight because of fancy heat retention tactics and it should fold up fairly flat.